hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-vnet.md

 # My Cluster Creation Fails with InvalidNetworkConfigurationErrorCode

-If you see this error code (with description *"Virtual Network configuration is not compatible with HDInsight Requirement"*), it usually means there is a problem with the [virtual network configuration](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network) for your cluster.
+If you see this error code (with the description *"Virtual Network configuration is not compatible with HDInsight Requirement"*), it usually indicates a problem with the [virtual network configuration](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network) for your cluster.
 Based on the rest of the error description, follow the below sections to resolve your problem.

 ## 1. ErrorDescription contains "HostName Resolution failed"